CSS Grid and Bootstrap 4

 Don't limit the page's size

-… unless there's a very specific use-case of your UI.
+⦠unless there's a very specific use-case of your UI.

-You set overflow: hidden; on the body-element.
-Then you set height: 100vh; on the container that holds all content.
+on the container that holds all content.
 That can work, if you have a fluid layout that adopts to all screen sizes.
-But usually it's a bad idea as you don't know how high the viewport is, whether the user zoomed in etc. You see it already, when running the snippet – You can't scroll down to use the login form.
+But usually it's a bad idea as you don't know how high the viewport is, whether the user zoomed in etc. You see it already, when running the snippet â You can't scroll down to use the login form.
 This should be fixed.

 Semantics and UX